Skip to content

 Picture Books with Blended Families

-8 Picture Books with Blended Families & 2 Book GIVEAWAY!
+9 Picture Books with Blended Families

-Posted on September 16, 2022January 25, 2024 by Pragmatic Mom
+Posted on September 16, 2022December 28, 2025 by Pragmatic Mom

 Today, we are celebrating the start of Hispanic Heritage Month with my friend and author, Cindy Rodriguez.
-We served on the same committee for equity and inclusion for NESCBWI and she’s awesome!
+We served on the same committee for equity and inclusion for NESCBWI, and she’s awesome!

 I’m thrilled today to be part of her blog tour for her latest picture book, Three Pockets Full: A Story of Love, Family, and Tradition.